 Joseph Nagy, 35, of Coopersburg, was charged with suspicion of driving under the influence and related offenses via summons after he was stopped for allegedly speeding on Interstate 78 eastbound between Cedar Crest Boulevard and Lehigh Street, Salisbury Township, 9:32 p.m.
 May 27, according to police.

-Police were called to a doctor’s office in the 1200 block of South Cedar Crest Boulevard 11:15 a.m.
-April 20 for the report of a patient throwing a clipboard at a victim.
+Police were called to the 1200 block of South Cedar Crest Boulevard, Allentown, 8:10 a.m.
+June 8 for the report of damage to a vehicle’s windshield.